Sit down in your meditation spot. Back straight. Breathe from your belly. Eyes closed. Relax.

 2. You'll like it.
 At first it sharpens your mind and gets you high.
 Then it gets weirder.

 3. Do it twice a day for 10 minutes.
 Later ramp it up to 20 or 30 minutes.

 4. The more you do it the greater the effects.

 5. If you want to take it to someplace extreme and weird then do it 5 or 6 times a day.

 6. When you've gotten kinda good at this you'll want to try the other technique, Growing.

 7. This thing that you are concentrating on here, the feeling of breath in the tip of your nose, is what we call your object (that is, object of concentration).
 You can use pretty much anything as an object.
 Any perceptual phenomenon.
 People use all kinds of sights, sounds, thoughts, feelings...
 A repeated word (mantra), the sound of a bell, the feeling of breath in your belly, the sight of a candle-flame, the smell of an orange.
 Anything that'll kinda hold still and isn't too exciting.
 It's worth experimenting.

-8. This is also called Concentration, Stillness, Samatha, Quietness, Object Meditation, Anapanasati, Samprajnata Dhayna (Meditation With A Seed) and The Technique of Irritability, depending on who you talk to.
+8. This is also called Concentration, Stillness, Samatha, Quietness, Object Meditation, Anapanasati, Samprajnata Dhayna (Meditation With A Seed), Zooming-In and The Technique of Irritability, depending on who you talk to.